glmenta/glmenta/README.md

-# Hiya! my name is Geryko 😄
+# Hey There!
+I'm Geryko! 😄

 ## About me 🤔
 - 🔭 I’m currently working on making a website for a local food catering business!